durée moyenne des règles

 So what exactly is a period?

-"Normal" period length: myths vs. reality
+“Normal” period length: between myths and reality

-due to age (it’s common for teens to have irregular periods),
+age (it’s common for teens to have irregular periods),

 The follicular phase: